 The Lush Regenerative Fund, or Re:Fund

-The Lush Regeneration Fund (or Re:Fund) aims to support ecological and social regeneration around the world.
-The Re:Fund does this by offering small grants in aid of the boundary-pushing work of organisations who are putting regenerative and nature-inspired principles into practice.
+The Lush Regeneration Fund (or Re:Fund) ran from 2018 to 2023 and is now closed.
+It aimed to support ecological and social regeneration around the world.
+The Re:Fund offered small grants in aid of the boundary-pushing work of organisations who are putting regenerative and nature-inspired principles into practice.

-The Re:Fund supports projects working to meet a number of, or all, of these goals:
+The Re:Fund supported projects working to meet a number of, or all, of these goals:

-The Re:Fund raises money through the sale of carrier bags in Lush shops, in a number of Lush markets.
+The Re:Fund raised money through the sale of carrier bags in Lush shops, in a number of Lush markets.
+These funds now go toward supporting Lush’s two prize programmes, the Lush Prize and the Spring Prize.

 What do we mean by regeneration?